 50. The narrowest street in the world, Spreuerhofstraße, can be found in Reutlingen and measures 31 centimeters wide at its narrowest point.

 51. The Chancellor’s office in Berlin is referred to as the “washing machine” because of its square shape and round windows.

 52. It is not illegal to escape from prison because German law dictates that it is a basic human right to remain free.
 However, those who assist a prisoner escape won’t go unpunished.
 (By the way, it's the same in Belgium!)

-53. For some reason, Germans watch the 1963 comedy “Dinner for One” on New Year's Eve.
+53. If you have friends in Germany, you might have heard some random facts about German people.
+Here’s one – for some reason, Germans watch the 1963 comedy “Dinner for One” on New Year's Eve.

 54. What used to be the longest word –Rindfleischetikettierungsueberwachungsaufgabenuebertragungsgesetz – the name of a law regulating beef testing, was dropped when tests on healthy cattle were no longer needed.